 - Martindale-Hubbell AV® Peer Review Rated

-- Donors Forum of Chicago Mel Tracht Outstanding Volunteer Award (2003)
+- Donors Forum of Chicago (now known as Forefront) Mel Tracht Outstanding Volunteer Award (2003)